 South Africa Economy

-Working abroad sounds like an adventure to many people.
-However, South Africa job search requires more than just the obvious South Africa CV writing and translation, it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, South Africa job search requires more than just the obvious South Africa CV with South Africa cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you decided to get jobs in South Africa.

 Do not take too lightly the influence a work in South Africa can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.